vanicuo/EMHapp/README.md

 ```

 2. Press "Load Button" to load project:

-   1. Press "Add Button" and select anatomy file (MRI or FreeSurfer).
+   1).
+Press "Add Button" and select anatomy file (MRI or FreeSurfer).

+   3).
+Set NAS, LPA and RPA fiducial points for each subject.

-   2. Press "Add Button" and select MEG file for each Subject.
+   4).
+Press "Add Button" and select MEG file for each Subject.

-   3. Press "OK Button" and check database.
+   5).
+Press "OK Button" and check database.
-   4. Set NAS, LPA and RPA fiducial points for each subject.
-   5. Wait

 3. Press "Process Button" to set parameters and run pipeline:
    1.